EU Warns Myanmar, Mulls Sanctions On Russia Over Crackdown - UrduPoint

 Capitals are eyeing using the EU's new human rights sanctions regime for the first time to hit individuals responsible for the Russian clampdown with asset freezes and visa bans, diplomats said.

-Borrell called for a "united and determined" response from the bloc as he arrived for the meeting.

-"It's clear that Russia is on a confrontational course with the European Union," he said.
+"It's clear that Russia is on a confrontational course with the European Union," Borrell said, calling for a "united and determined" response.

 "There is a very large majority supporting the adoption of new sanctions," Romania's Foreign Minister Bogdan Aurescu said.

-Two of Navalny's closest associates called for the targeting of Putin's closest allies at a meeting with eight EU foreign ministers in Brussels Sunday.
+Two of Navalny's closest associates called for the targeting of President Vladimir Putin's closest allies -- including oligarchs -- after meetings with eight EU foreign ministers in Brussels.

+"If it's just ten Kremlin officials who don't travel abroad and don't have assets abroad, then, indeed, it would not be painful," Navalny's key aide Leonid Volkov said.

 The mood towards Moscow has hardened in the wake of Borrell's disastrous trip to Russia, during which Moscow announced the expulsion of three European diplomats and rebuffed talk of cooperation.